 MANILA—As asset returns across Asia continue to shrink, investors throughout the region are turning increasingly to developing markets to look for better deals.

 In principle, the Philippines would seem to be an ideal destination.
-With a strong economy serving as catalyst, year-on-year investment yields and capital values grew 8.8 per cent and 7.4 per cent, respectively, in Manila during the last quarter of 2017, according to JLL.
+With a strong economy serving as a catalyst, year-on-year investment yields and capital values grew 8.8 per cent and 7.4 per cent, respectively, in Manila during the last quarter of 2017, according to JLL.

 It is perhaps surprising, then, that foreign real estate investment in the Philippines has failed to generate much traction.
 At a ULI Capital Markets Forum event held in Manila in January, 20 prominent developers, asset managers, and brokers gathered to discuss this issue and others relating to local markets.